DarwinAnim8or/Unity2GStreamer/README.md

 RakNet will need some settings modified in order to compile correctly inside our Plugin's DLL.
 To do this, right-click your "RakNetLibStatic" project and go to "Properties".

 Go to "C/C++" -> "Code Generation" -> "Runtime Library".
 Set it to "Multi-threaded (/MT)" for all options except Debug.
-Debug sohuld be "Multi-threaded debug (/MTd)"
+Debug should be "Multi-threaded debug (/MTd)"

 RakNet by default, at the time of writing, has security measures disabled by default.
 They can be enabled by going into the "NativeFeatureIncludesOverrides.h" file and defining LIBCAT_SECURITY 1; that said, for our usecase it is not needed to implement TLS-like security since it is meant to only go across LAN.